RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.1.md

     ////////////////////////////////////////////////
 ```

-Pay attention to the comments as you go through each problem!
-They will help guide you on where to declare your variable, or where to type code

 ## Problem 0 - Starting off.

-Open a windows file explorer in the folder for the training repo we _cloned_ last lesson.
-Right click in the white-space, and select "Git Extensions Browse".
+Open a windows file explorer in the folder for the training repo we _cloned_ last lessons.
+Right click in the white-space, and select "Git Extensions".

 ![](doc/gitext_clone.png)